tundish/blue_monday_78/bluemonday78/ray_19780116_retires/admin.rst

     Hey, |HERO| do me a favour until I get out.

-    The big one is for the front doors, obviously.
+    You get in with this big one.
+You need to shake the door while you turn it.
     The silver one is the office key.
 And this opens the padlock on the cage.

-    Whatever's in the cage, you can have.
+    Whatever's in the cage you can have, okay; it's junk.
+Just get rid of it.
     But don't touch nothing else.
-    Nothing else.
+Nothing else at all.
 You got that?

 [HUSBAND]_